mekomsolutions/openmrs-module-initializer/readme/flags.md

 Whether the flag is enabled (true/false).
 Defaults to `true` if not specified.

 ###### Header `Tags` *(optional)*
 A semi-colon separated list of Tag identifiers (UUID or name) associated with the flag.
-Tags can be used to categorize and filter flags.
+Tags are used to determine where flags are displayed in the UI.

 ###### Header `Description` *(optional)*
 A description of the flag.